Facebook Pixel

 • Insurance policies and business interests obtained during the marriage

-Individual property may be considered by the court as marital property partially or fully if there’s a commingling of assets or if the other spouse contributed to the asset’s growth or continued existence.
+The court may consider individual property as marital property partially or fully if there’s a commingling of assets or if the other spouse contributed to the asset’s growth or continued existence.

 How Do Courts Divide Marital Property in Georgia?

 After deciding which assets are marital property, the court has complete discretion in awarding them to either spouse.
-They’re not bound by predetermined formulas or rules, unlike those in community property states.
+The court is not bound by predetermined formulas or rules, unlike those in community property states.
 The judge will divide the property in any proportion that they deem to be fair, after considering the specific circumstances of the case.

 During property division cases, the court takes into consideration the following factors to ensure equitable division: